 At the Primary School, we aim to make children confident and independent learners.
 We provide many opportunities for students to demonstrate what they have learned.
-Learning at AIS is generally inquiry-based, where students are encouraged to identify pertinent questions and construct well-informed answers.
+Learning at EIS is generally inquiry-based, where students are encouraged to identify pertinent questions and construct well-informed answers.

-Cambridge International Primary Programme
+International Baccalaureate Primary Years Programme

 Japanese National Curriculum